Shema

 All nations whom You have made shall come and worship before You, O Lord, and shall glorify Your name.
 For You are great, and do wondrous things; You alone are God. -- Psalm 86:9-10 (NKJV)

-This is what Isaiah believed:
+This is what Hezekiah believed:

 “Thus says the LORD, the King of Israel, and his Redeemer, the LORD of hosts: